 Discussions include philosophy, anatomy, physiology, history, theory, progressing your practice and developing a home practice.

-Practice Week qualifies for 52 hours of Continuing Education Credit with the Original Hot Yoga Association.
+Practice Week qualifies for 52 hours of Continuing Education Credit with Yoga Alliance and the Original Hot Yoga Association.
 You will receive a certificate upon completion.

 Improve your connection and communication with your students.
 Make your teaching more sustainable.